Innowa/StudyNote/readme.txt

-There are some details, bugs and mistakes at my work.
+There are some details, bugs and mistakes at work.